tcrundall/chronostar-tng/_sources/index.rst.txt

 .. note::

-   Make sure to include the decimal point when using scientific notation, or `yaml` will treat the value as a string.
+   Make sure to include the decimal point when using scientific notation, or :code:`yaml` will treat the value as a string.

 Fitting a mixture